 If interest rates were to increase 10% (40 basis points) from levels at December 31, 2022, we estimate that the fair value of our fixed maturity securities would decrease by approximately \$1.1 billion.
-The impact on stockholders' equity of such decrease (net of income taxes and certain adjustments for changes in amortization of deferred policy acquisition costs, deferred sales inducements and policy benefit reserves) would be a decrease of \$422.8 million in accumulated other comprehensive income and a decrease in stockholders' equity.
+The impact on stockholders' equity of such decrease (net of income taxes) would be a decrease of \$860.2 million in accumulated other comprehensive income and a decrease in stockholders' equity.
 The models used to estimate the impact of a 10% change in market interest rates incorporate numerous assumptions, require significant estimates and assume an immediate and parallel change in interest rates without any management of the investment portfolio in reaction to such change.
 Consequently, potential changes in value of our financial instruments indicated by the simulations will likely be different from the actual changes experienced under given interest rate scenarios, and the differences may be material.
 Because we actively manage our investments and liabilities, our net exposure to interest rates can vary over time.
 However, any such decreases in the fair value of our fixed maturity securities (unless related to credit concerns of the issuer requiring recognition of a credit loss) would generally be realized only if we were required to sell such securities at losses prior to their maturity to meet our liquidity needs, which we manage using the surrender and withdrawal provisions of our annuity contracts and through other means.
 See Financial Condition-Liquidity for Insurance Operations for a further discussion of the liquidity risk.